 Second, and more importantly, it helps you get ahead financially.
 Instead of taking on more debt by using your credit card for emergencies, an emergency savings fund will prevent you from digging yourself deeper into a hole.

 An added benefit of an emergency fund is the feeling of pride that self-sufficiency gives a man.
 You can’t beat it.

 Your emergency fund should be liquid and easily accessible.
 While it may be tempting to get a higher interest rate by putting your money in a CD or mutual fund, those savings devices make getting to your money difficult when you need it most.
 Instead, opt for a boring old savings or checking account with a local or online bank.

 Local banks.
 Local banks are great places to stash your emergency fund because you probably already do business with them.
 Just visit a branch and ask to open a separate savings account for your emergency fund.
 Depositing money into your account is easy because you can do the transaction in person.
 Ensure that your savings account is connected with a checking account, so you can easily transfer emergency money to your checking account when you need to spend it.
 The downside with brick and mortar banks is that the interest rate isn’t that great, but this isn’t a big deal because we’re not trying to get rich on the interest from our emergency fund.

 Online banks.
 Online banks are a great place to keep your emergency fund because they typically have higher interest rates and lower costs and fees than the brick and mortar variety.
-A few years ago online banks like ING Direct and Ally had crazy monthly interest rates between 2%-4%, but they’ve since gone down to about 0.8-1%.
+A few years ago online banks like Ally had crazy monthly interest rates between 2%-4%, but they’ve since gone down to about 0.8-1%.
 Not fantastic, but still better than most traditional banks.

 I keep our emergency fund in a checking account with ING Direct.
 The free debit card makes the money easy to get to when I need it.